Gathering of Israel: Law of Return

-The Law of Return (Hebrew: חוק השבות, Hok ha-shvut), a law passed in 1950 in memory of the Holocaust, allows every Jew the right to make Aliyah to the State of Israel and to receive a certificate of Aliyah, which grants the certificate holder an Israeli Citizenship immediately.
+The Law of Return (Hebrew: חוק השבות, Hok ha-shvut), a law passed in 1950 in memory of the Holocaust, allows every Jew the right to make Aliyah to the State of Israel and to receive a certificate of Aliyah, which grants the certificate holder Israeli Citizenship immediately.
 This stems from Israel's identity as the Jewish State, which is connected to the idea of the gathering of Israel.

 Yom HaAliyah

 Yom HaAliyah (Aliyah Day) (יום העלייה) is a new Israeli national holiday officially passed into law on June 21, 2016.
 Yom HaAliyah is to be celebrated annually on the tenth of the Hebrew month of Nisan (י’ ניסן).
 The day was established to acknowledge Aliyah, immigration to the Jewish state, as a core value of the State of Israel, and honor the ongoing contributions of Olim to Israeli society.

 The Church of Jesus Christ of Latter-day Saints

 Members of the Church of Jesus Christ of Latter-day Saints believe in the literal gathering of Israel: That all of the lost tribes will be returned and gathered together around the time of the second coming of Jesus Christ.

-Members of the church receive patriarchal blessings in which their lineage is declared: They are declared as being a descendent (literal or adopted) of one of the twelve tribes of Israel.
-Most members of the church today are a part of the tribe of Ephraim, a fulfillment of prophecy that Ephraim would have the birthright and responsibility for helping to gather scattered Israel in the last days.
+Members of the church receive patriarchal blessings in which their lineage is declared.
+They are declared as being a descendent (literal or adopted) of one of the twelve tribes of Israel.
+Many members of the church today are a part of the tribe of Ephraim, a fulfillment of prophecy that Ephraim would have the birthright and responsibility for helping to gather scattered Israel in the last days.